ppekko/site/index.md

 # Welcome!

 This is a shortcut to acsessing my github repos.
-Also i get to keep the domain so yeah that too.
+Also I get to keep the domain so yeah that too.

 # My best finished projects are: